Should I Refinance for Holiday Home Improvements?

 If there are major repairs involved, double check with your home insurance carrier that they’re not covered before investing your own money.
 Likewise, check to see if some planned improvements will garner a discount on your home premiums.

 Of course, there are renovations that will add to your quality of life as well as the future price tag.
-Some of the most impactful to the home’s value, according to the National Association of Realtors, are:
+The home renovations or upgrades that most impact the value of a home, according to the National Association of Realtors, are:

 Kitchen upgrades or total renovations may recoup up to 120% of your investment